-Victoria Bevil, a native of Charleston, began her training at Charleston Ballet Theater and Classical Ballet Centre, where she performed roles including Gamzatti in La Bayadere and Queen of the Dryads in Don Quixote.
-In 2015, Victoria was selected by Jean-Pierre Bonnefoux to perform as the first Clara in Charlotte Ballet’s The Nutcracker at the Charleston Gaillard Center during the company’s tours to Charleston.
-The following year, Mr. Bonnefoux selected Victoria to originate the demi-solo Wind in his production of The Nutcracker.
-She additionally danced in Charlotte Ballet’s The Little Mermaid and The Sleeping Beauty.
+Victoria Bevil, a native of Charleston, began her training at Charleston Ballet Theater and Classical Ballet Centre, where she performed Gamzatti in La Bayadere and Queen of the Dryads in Don Quixote.
+In 2015, Jean-Pierre Bonnefoux selected Victoria as the first Clara in Charlotte Ballet’s The Nutcracker at the Charleston Gaillard Center; he created “Wind” for her following year.

-Victoria began her pre-professional training in 2017 at Cary Ballet Conservatory Professional Training Program under the direction of YAGP Outstanding Teacher, Mariaelena Ruiz.
-Victoria enjoyed numerous performance opportunities, including Snow Queen, Dew Drop, Snowflake, and Flower in The Nutcracker and Second Shade in La Bayadere.
-She participated in YAGP Finals and American Dance Competition/IBC in St. Petersburg, Florida, dancing variations from Paquita and Laurencia.
-Victoria worked with renowned choreographer Krista King Dougherty on Reflections and Invasion, which she performed at Youth America Grand Prix Finals in New York in 2019.
+In 2017, Victoria was accepted to Cary Ballet Conservatory’s Professional Training Program directed by YAGP Outstanding Teacher, Mariaelena Ruiz.
+Victoria performed roles there including Snow Queen and Dew Drop in The Nutcracker, Second Shade in La Bayadere, and Big Swans in Swan Lake.
+She participated twice in YAGP Finals and American Dance Competition/IBC, dancing Paquita and Laurencia.
+Victoria worked with renowned choreographer Krista King Dougherty and performed her work at YAGP New York Finals in 2019.

 Amanda is a classically trained ballet dancer from Copper Canyon, Texas.
 Amanda received her primary ballet training at The Ballet Conservatory in Lewisville, Texas and danced with Lakecities Ballet Theatre from 2009-2014.
 Amanda then attended The University of Oklahoma where she danced with Oklahoma Festival Ballet and Contemporary Dance Oklahoma and earned a Bachelor of Fine Arts in Ballet Performance.
 During her time at The University of Oklahoma, Amanda’s choreography was selected for the Young Choreography Showcase from 2016-2018 and was awarded the Miguel Terekhov Ballet Choreography Award in 2016.
 She also received honors including the Yvonne Chouteau Ballet Award, the Juli Busken Memorial Scholarship Award, the John Michael Gore Memorial Essay Scholarship and the Ballet Ovation Award for excellence in performance.
 In addition to her primary training, Amanda has attended summer intensives at Centre de Dansa de Catalunya in Barcelona, Spain, Boston Ballet, Joffrey Ballet and America Ballet Theatre NY.